adityahase/adityahase.github.com/README.md

     - Build/Deploy pipelines for apps and sites (Test/Staging/Production)
     - Run Postgres in production
     - Centralized Logging
-    - Remove Code Access for Developers
+    - Remote Code Access for Developers

 Go all the way, Virtual machines, Co-location, whatever it takes.